 Our mission

-In Shoe Dog, the autobiography of Phil Knight - the founder of Nike - Knight is reflecting about his shoe-making side project.
-He says: “I wanted what everyone wants.
-To be me, full-time.”
+In Shoe Dog, the autobiography of the founder of Nike - Knight is reflecting about his shoe-making side project while he worked in finance at PwC.
+He reflects: “I wanted what everyone wants: to be me, full-time.”

 Isn’t that what everyone wants?
 To be their whole, authentic self all the time?
 We believe everyone can be themselves full time.
 But to do so, you need to embrace your multidimensionality.
-Contrary to popular belief, you don’t have to leave your job, or retrain in something new, to feel yourself full time.
+You don’t have to leave your job, or retrain in something new, to feel yourself full time.
 But you do need to be brave, and honest with yourself.
 You do need to experiment with the things you want to try.
-You can both craft your job around your skills and interests, and you can run projects on the side to fulfil the sides your job can’t fulfill.
-It’s no longer a dirty word to have multiple interests.
-The sooner you admit you have more than one side, and it’s up to you to find ways to fulfil yourself, the better.
+You can both craft your job around your skills and interests, and you can craft your life around the meaning you require: from spirituality, to community, to relationships.
+We all contain multitudes, and we should honour that.

-We set up Out of Hours to tell the stories of those who have been there, done that.
-Who have beaten imposter syndrome, found the time, and made an impact - out of hours.
-We do it through our podcast, our newsletter and through in person events.
-Come join.
+We set up Out of Hours to tell the stories of those who have been there, done that, and to help people find the space and introspection to beat their own imposter syndrome, find the time, and make an impact.
+We do it through our podcast, our coaching, and our events like meditation sessions and writing sessions.

 👋If you want to say hello, email: hello[at]outofhours.org.